larsha/bolaget.io/README.md

 This API has nothing to do with Systembolaget, this app consumes a large XML API from Systembolaget and transforms it into a REST JSON API.
 More info can be found here: http://www.systembolaget.se/api

+*Work in progress, feel free to add issues and make PR's.*

 **Products**
 ----
   Returns json data for products.